 Choosing Sunflower Varieties

-Continuing on the plus side, many single-stem sunflower varieties are really quick to bloom, needing just 60 days from seeding date to reach harvestability.
-In addition, there is a good selection of "day-neutral" single-stem varieties that can be grown in a hoophouse early in spring or late in fall.
-(See our article on how day length affect flowers for more detail.)
+Continuing on the plus side for single-stem sunflowers, many of these varieties are really quick to bloom, needing just 60 days from seeding date to reach harvestability.
+In addition, there is a good selection of day-neutral single-stem varieties that can be grown in a hoophouse early in spring or late in fall.
+(See our article on how day length affects flowering for more detail.)

-Single-stemmed plants are more mutable than branching types in regard to the size of the flower you choose to produce.
-The plants can either be crowded into a 6" x 6" spacing to produce smaller, bouquet-sized flowers; or they can be spaced a foot apart to produce dinner-plate sized flowers.
+Single-stemmed plants are more mutable than branching types in regard to the size of the flower you can produce.
+You can crowd the plants into 6" x 6" spacing to produce smaller, bouquet-sized flowers; or you can space them 12" apart to produce dinner-plate-sized flowers.
 (See our video on planning, spacing, and sequencing tips for sunflowers to learn more about how spacing influences bloom size.)

 Single-stem varieties additionally have strong, thick stems and flowers of substance that make a statement and fill out a bouquet, which endears them to florists.
 And their vase life is amazing, particularly the pollenless ones — up to 2 weeks in plain water.

-On the other hand, single-stem sunflowers produce just one flower from one seed.
-(A few cultivars may send up small secondary flowers in mid-summer, but this is not the norm.)
+On the other hand, single-stem sunflowers produce just one single flower from one single seed.
+(Although a few cultivars may send up small secondary flowers in mid-summer, this is not the norm.)
 This means you need to succession-plant single-stem sunflowers every 10–14 days, all season, if you want to have a continuous supply.
-If you're selling your blooms, you would need to charge more for single-stemmed cuts to make a good return on your investment.
+If you're selling your blooms, you will need to charge more for single-stemmed cuts to make a good return on your investment.
 You can treat this as an opportunity, nonetheless — see our 3 Sunflower Succession-Planting Programs to learn how.

 10 Recommendations for Single-stem Sunflowers